Privacy Policy

 • Billing and accounting data: 6 years in accordance with applicable tax law.

-• Operator account data: while the commercial relationship exists and afterwards for the legally required periods.
+• Customer account data: while the commercial relationship exists and afterwards for the legally required periods.

 • Security and access logs: usually up to 12 months, unless investigation is required.